ergoplatform/ergo-dex/README.md

-# ErgoTool: A Command Line Interface for Ergo
+# ErgoDexTool: A Command Line Interface for Decentralized Exchange on Ergo Blockchain

  - [Introduction](#introduction)
  - [Installation](#installation)